Symmetry-resolved dynamical purification in synthetic quantum matter: Time-evolution of symmetry-resolved entropies and negativities

 For the sake of clarity and to make the connections with the numerical experiments below more evident, we start by focusing on a specific instance, and return to the general case at the end of the subsection.
 We consider a model of hard-core bosons hopping on an infinite 2D square lattice, described by the Hamiltonian

-Here, $b_j$ ($b^\dagger_j$) is the bosonic annihilation (creation) operator at site $j$ such that $n_j = b_j^\dagger b_j$ gives the number operator for that site.
+Here, $b_j$ ($b^\dagger_j$) is the bosonic annihilation (creation) operator at site $j$ such that $n_j = b_j^\dagger b_j$ gives the number operator for that site~\footnote{This choice of jump operators naturally falls within the realm of weak symmetry.
+In order to break it, one would have to consider jump operators as linear combinations of creation and annihiliation operator, a scenario we do not consider here.}.
 The Hamiltonian dynamics conserves the total number of bosons, and is thus $U(1)$ invariant.
 The system time-evolution is described by a master equation:

 where the second term describes single particle loss and gain processes with decay rate $\gamma$.
 The full dynamics is schematically depicted in Fig.~\ref{fig:HCB}a.
 While we will keep generality in the theory part with respect to the possible dissipation mechanisms, in the numerical examples below, we will only consider loss terms, as those are more readily accessible experimentally.